Table of Contents

 Finally, a spot instance is a virtual instance that utilizes AWS's unused EC2 capacity.
 These virtual instances cost up to 90% less than the on-demand price, or in other words, only 10% of the on-demand price.
 However, the caveat is that they are only available for use when there are idle instances.

 The availability of spot instances is based on the economics of supply and demand.
 The AWS platform comprises a finite number of computer services used to create virtual EC2 instances.
-This is known as the EC2's total capacity, or the supply.
+This is known as the EC2's total capacity or supply.
 The demand is the number of customers who require cloud computing instances to run their enterprise software.

 EC2 cost savings: Tips on how to significantly reduce computing costs

-The EC2 cost only includes the compute time, per instance specification, per hour.
+The EC2 cost only includes the compute time, per instance specification, and per hour.
 It does not include the cost of data transfer, storage, Amazon CloudWatch monitoring, and other sundry elements such as elastic IP addresses.
 In other words, the EC2 cost is only one small part of the total AWS usage cost.

 AWS bandwidth is costly.
 For example, data transferred across the different EC2 instances costs $0.01 per GB for ingress traffic and $0.01 per GB for egress traffic.
 Consequently, any workload that has high bandwidth demands is going to cost a lot.
 As a result, 10TB of data traffic per month will cost about $200: $100 for ingress traffic and $100 for egress traffic.